lambda-orm/lambdaorm-labs/labs/cli/README.md

 ## CLI Incorporate

-- How to update schema, sync data source and import data with built-in command
+- How to update and push schema and import data with built-in command

 [lab](https://github.com/lambda-orm/lambdaorm-labs/tree/main/labs/cli/13-incorporate)